tohkm22-del/Stellar-Systems/README.md

 ### SYSTEMS:
 - Rast - Finished - No analog
+- Xeroon - WIP - No analog
+- Orrion - WIP - No analog - NOT RELEASED
 - Noren - Finished - Upsilon Andromedae
-- Xeroon - Finished - No analog
-- Orrion - WIP - No analog - NOT RELEASED
 - Keppe - Finshed - Trappist 1 - NOT RELEASED
 - Swarch - Finished - No analog
-- Licae - Finished - Lich - NOT RELEASED

 ### LICENSE:
 CC-BY-NC-ND